 Ethiopia Economic Outlook

-- Estimated growth of 6.9% in 2011/12 made Ethiopia one of Africa’s best performing economies.
+- In 2012/13, Ethiopia’s economy grew by 9.7%, which made Ethiopia one of Africa’s top performing economies.

 - Through co-ordinated, prudent fiscal and monetary policies, the Government of Ethiopia (GoE) has brought down inflation to single digits.

 - Trade and industrial policies are not yet attuned to global value chains; such policies should address all obstacles and opportunities linked to each level of the global market.

 In the 2012/13 fiscal year,1 Ethiopia’s economy grew by 9.7%, the tenth year in a row of robust growth.
 In 2012, Ethiopia was the twelfth fastest growing economy in the world.2 Average annual real GDP growth rate for the last decade was 10.9%.
 Agriculture, which accounts for 42.7% of GDP, grew by 7.1%, while industry, accounting for 12.3% of GDP, rose by 18.5% and services, with 45% of GDP, increased by 9.9% in 2012/13.
 This momentum is expected to continue in 2013/14 and 2014/15, albeit at a slower pace because of constraints on private-sector growth.